phil1331/HackMIT-2023-Admission-Puzzle-Solutions/Xd/README.md

 6. If we arrive at 961, print the path that led to the solution.
 ### Analogy Backtracking

 Imagine you are trying to find a way out in a labyrinth.
 When all of the paths you checked close to you led to a dead end, what do you do?
 Aborting everything and going all the way to the start and trying it completely again from scratch?
 No, that would be inefficient, right?
 You are dumping those paths and checking the closest path to you that you didn't check yet and repeating the same process again.
-That exactly is backtracking.</br>
+That exactly is backtracking.

 You can try to implement this yourself, the abstract concept of backtracking can just be added to the application logic by removing nodes (`README1` numbers) that you aren't dealing with anymore after you recursively searched (DFS) for solutions, with an origin of that to-be-removed node (and by returning after to the previous number / the previous stack frame).
 ### The algorithm